Applicability

 Step 1: Create a new project

-Open your terminal and run the following commands to create a new console application:
+Run the following command in the terminal to create a new console application:

 Step 3: Configure the database connection